-One of the hardest things to determine as the leader of a church is what to pay your various staff members.
+One of the hardest things to determine as the leader of a church or pastor is church compensation – what to pay your various staff members.

 From your pastor and youth pastor to your finance director, what should their salaries be?
+How do pastors get paid?
 While part of this will ultimately depend on your church’s budget, paying your staff fairly is vital to keeping the best employees.

 If you don’t have a clue where to start or you’re re-evaluating your church compensation, learn more with this church salary guide.